Provable Recovery of Locally Important Signed Features and Interactions from Random Forest: Simulations and application

 For local signed feature importance, we considered the same product statistic as in~\eqref{eq:product}, but for individual features instead of interactions, as in Algorithm~\ref{Algo:LocalLSSFindFI}, namely

 Figure~\ref{fig:fi} (right) shows the distribution of these local signed feature importance scores across all subjects.
 As shown, there are significant differences in features that are considered important for different subjects.
 For illustration, we highlighted two specific subjects in the right part of Figure~\ref{fig:fi}.
 The first subject is a 23-year-old Caucasian male with four prior offenses, charged with a felony (represented by a circle).
 The second subject is a 35-year-old African-American woman with thirteen prior offenses and the same charge (represented by a cross).
-Both individuals received the same predicted probability of a high violent recidivism COMPAS score, namely $84\%$.
-As suggested by Figure~\ref{fig:fi} (right), for the African-American female, the high predicted risk seems to be primarily driven by her large number of prior offenses; additionally, compared to others, her ethnicity has a substantial impact on her score.
+Both individuals received the same predicted probability of a high violent recidivism COMPAS score, namely $84\,\%$.
+As suggested by Figure~\ref{fig:fi} (right), for the African-American female, the high predicted risk seems to be primarily driven by her large number of prior offenses.
 For the Caucasian male, the high predicted risk seems primarily influenced by young age and large number of prior offenses.
 Given that he had only four prior offenses---moderate to low compared to the overall population---it is plausible that this is driven by an interaction effect with his young age.
+To investigate interaction effects, we first considered all second-order signed interactions and their global $\DWP$ importance scores.
+We observed that signed interactions between age and prior offenses are the largest among all pairwise interactions, which is consistent with the findings in \cite{herbinger2024decomposing}.
+Figure~\ref{fig:interaction} shows an interaction map of pairwise signed feature interaction scores.